What (and who) is the Child Care Exploratory Workgroup?

 Work with Middlebury’s Developmental Review Board to update our conditional use permit and receive approval for this new use of our building.

 Submit grant applications for start up funding and additional financial support.

 Begin the renovation process and establish a timeline for opening the center.

-Questions to be resolved if approved:
+Questions to be resolved: